MobileLifestyle/MobileLifestyle.github.io/_pages/participate.md

 * Participate without presenting your position (no submissions needed).

-To register for the workshop please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLScBMCOIWrQfsISUA3Z47zBlSdPpfKoFzmL4TD-SioOGlIoBNw/viewform?usp=sf_link" target="_blank">google form.</a>
+To register for the workshop please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLScBMCOIWrQfsISUA3Z47zBlSdPpfKoFzmL4TD-SioOGlIoBNw/viewform?usp=sf_link" target="_blank">Google Form.</a>

 ## Paper
 Participants are invited to submit position papers, but are not required to do so.
 Submissions **need not be anonymous**.
 However, reviews will be done anonymously.
 Each paper will be reviewed by at least two organizers of this workshop with regard to its contribution to the workshop. **All accepted submissions will be published online** on this website but not in the ACM Digital Library.
-The generated PDF should be submitted via <a href="https://docs.google.com/forms/d/e/1FAIpQLScBMCOIWrQfsISUA3Z47zBlSdPpfKoFzmL4TD-SioOGlIoBNw/viewform?usp=sf_link" target="_blank">google form.</a>
+The generated PDF should be submitted via <a href="https://docs.google.com/forms/d/e/1FAIpQLScBMCOIWrQfsISUA3Z47zBlSdPpfKoFzmL4TD-SioOGlIoBNw/viewform?usp=sf_link" target="_blank">Google Form.</a>

 ### Paper Format
 A paper must be between two and four pages long, not including references, in the newest preview version of [ACM Conference Proceedings "Master" Template version 1.87](https://github.com/a3ws/acmart_workshoptemplate/releases/download/1.87-a3ws/template_1.87.zip).